🧠Working With AI the Right Way | Setup & Expectations — Choosing the Right AI — Chapter Five

 Final Thought

-AI performance begins before the first prompt is written.
+AI performance begins before the first prompt.

-It begins with choosing the right system for the task.
+It begins with choosing the correct system.

 Not all AIs are equal.